gcky/etl-project-website/user-docs.md

 ### Date format string

-When changing a column to type datetime64, you can specify a format string, this will make sure that Tungsten will interpret the date values correctly.
-Date strings format in Tungsten is the same as Python's `strftime`, documented [here](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
+When changing a column to type datetime64, you can specify a format string, this will make sure that Willow will interpret the date values correctly.
+Date strings format in Willow is the same as Python's `strftime`, documented [here](https://docs.python.org/2/library/datetime.html#strftime-and-strptime-behavior).
 Here are some commonly used directives:

 <table>
 <tbody><tr class="headerRow"><td>Directives</td>